-Current students may request permission to audit elective courses for personal enrichment without receiving academic credit.
-Requests must first be approved by the course professor and processed through the college committee for final approval.
-Students auditing a course are not required to take the tests in the audited course.
+Current students may request permission to audit courses for personal enrichment without receiving academic credit.
+Students auditing a course are not required to take exams in the audited course.

 Class Assignments

 Class assignments must be submitted on or before the due date announced by the professor.
 Late assignments may be reduced in grade or refused by the professor at his or her discretion.
 It is the prerogative of the professor to determine the nature, extent, and due date of makeup work.
 There is no obligation for the professor to provide makeup opportunity.